-Dr. Jacques Imbeau: Well, it looked the researchers there.
-And it’s not widely accepted because it doesn’t set a certain paradigm because the bottom line is that the real wrong is there if we really start to look at all the connections right and look at the big picture, we have to come to a conclusion that our way of life has to change significantly.
-And for our way of life to change this complete means that every human being has to change, right?
+Dr. Jacques Imbeau: Well, look the research is there.
+And it’s not widely accepted because it doesn’t fit a certain paradigm because the bottom line is that the reality Ron is that if we really start to look at all the connections, right, and look at the big picture, we have to come to a conclusion that our way of life has to change significantly.
+And for our way of life to change significantly means that every human being has to change, right?

 Dr. Ron Ehrlich: Yeah.

-Dr. Jacques Imbeau: The critical issue here is the inner change and this inner change is where the resistance is because if people really understood that it isn’t their best interest to change, they would do it.
-Why don’t people change them?
+Dr. Jacques Imbeau: The critical issue here is the inner change and this inner change is where the resistance is because if people really understood that it is their best interest to change, they would do it.
+Why don’t people change then?
 Why do they resist change?
 So, this change is not about only about dentistry.
-This change is about it is a deep core change which is spiritual.
+This change is about, it is a deep core change which is spiritual.
 And this has to happen but we’re fighting it.
-And that’s where the pain comes from all the fighting the resistance.
+And that’s where the pain comes, from all the fighting, the resistance.

 Dr. Ron Ehrlich: Yeah, well, let’s review you started by saying this is a reflection of environmental issues and things have to change environmentally I mean this is taking a step back from the mouth for a moment this is a great example of what the resistance to change is generally from authorities.
 And one of the messages that I often talk about and that resonated you mean may know if a guard by the name of Allan Savory who I’ve had on my program.
 He’s very big on holistic management and he makes the point that big organisations are very slow to change because they’re slow to accept new information and they lack common sense and they often lack humanity.
 The change has to come from the ground up from you and me.

 Dr. Jacques Imbeau: Yes.
 Well, it’s basically the change has to come within each person.
-Now the big organisation that we are today are simply there because that’s what we collectively have chosen.
-The core issue has always been a spiritual one in a sense that the greatest problem is that today there is what I call a spiritual laziness in a sense and we hear a lot about people adding rights where we rarely hear about people adding responsibilities.
+Now the big organisation that we have today are simply there because that’s what we collectively have chosen.
+The core issue has always been a spiritual one in a sense that the greatest problem is that today there is what I call a spiritual laziness in a sense and we hear a lot about people adding rights where we rarely hear about people having responsibilities.
 It goes together, you see?
-It’s like I always tell the patient that the core issue has always been a spiritual one in a sense that the greatest problem is that today there is what I call a spiritual laziness in a sense and we hear a lot about people adding rights where we rarely hear about people having responsibilities those together see.
-It’s like I always tell patients that life is about choices and each time you make a choice there are consequences and the consequences are yours then you have to accept them whether you like it or not.
+It’s like I always tell the patient that the core issue has always been a spiritual one in a sense that the greatest problem is that today there is what I call a spiritual laziness in a sense and we hear a lot about people having rights where we rarely hear about people having responsibilities these go together see.
+It’s like I always tell patients that life is all about choices and each time you make a choice there are consequences and the consequences are yours then you have to accept them whether you like it or not.
+33_04